VEZY/PlantBiophysics.jl/docs/src/index.md

       <a href="assets/home-oil-palm-assimilation.mp4">Watch the oil-palm simulation.</a>
     </video>
     <figcaption>
-      <strong>See photosynthesis through the day</strong>
+      <strong>See what you can do</strong>
-      <p>Leaf colours show net CO₂ uptake in a young oil palm under three chamber scenarios.
-An animation from the FSPM 2023 example.</p>
+      <p>You can simulate whole-plant fluxes in 3D.
+Colours show net CO₂ uptake in a young oil palm under three chamber scenarios.
+An animation from our presentation at the FSPM 2023 conference.</p>
       <a href="simulation/mtg_simulation.html#fspm_2023_oil_palm">Explore the 3D simulation →</a>
     </figcaption>
   </figure>